viega/hatrack/src/README.md

 Then, the earlier tables are generally going to have some redundant documentation.
-Hihat being our first lock-free table, that gets a lot of exposition, as does Lohat, since it's the first one that adds in full linearization of operations table-wide.
+Hihat being our first lock-free table, that gets a lot of exposition, as does lohat, since it's the first one that adds in full linearization of operations table-wide.

-But, in terms of ones I'd actually pick up and use, I recommend *woolhat* (if you need the linearization) and *crown* (if you don't, and are looking to maximize efficiency).
+But, again, in terms of ones I'd actually pick up and use, I recommend *woolhat* (if you need the linearization) and *crown* (if you don't).

 Of course, that's if you want to start with the lower-level tables.
-Our higher-level Dictionary and Set implementations are backed by the most efficient algorithms, and help solve other important problems, such as user-level memory management issues.
+Our higher-level Dictionary and Set implementations are backed by those two algorithms, and help solve other important problems, such as user-level memory management issues.

 ## Status of this work

 Right now, I'm making this available for early comment, but I still have a lot of work remaining:

-1) There's some minor work that's just undone.
+1) There's some minor work that's just undone, that I'd like to get around to.
 For instance, I need to add proper handling for signals, thread deaths, and thread exits.

 2) I'm going to write a long document describing the algorithms, that will be available in the doc/ directory.

-   I have half a mind to turn that into a full-fledged doctoral dissertation-- there are certainly enough publishable results here (though I'm not sure I want to spend my next year plus tweaking and testing hash tables).

-3) While I currently have a basic testbed and performance testing rig, I intend to do more to improve this (including some functionality testing that hasn't happened yet).
+Currently, I'm maybe 1/4 the way through this.

-Also, I seem to still messing around with some implementation details, as I revisit my implementation decisions and explore the alternatives I'd previously abandoned.
-So there are places where the algorithm implementations will be slightly inconsistent.
+Also, I have often revisited my implementation decisions, and explored the alternatives I'd previously abandoned.
+So there are still places where the algorithm implementations are slightly inconsistent.

 For instance, many of the algorithms, when migrating to a new store, set flags indicating a move is in progress on all the buckets quickly.
 If the bucket is empty, most of those implementations will ALSO set a flag indicating the migration is done, in an attempt to short-circuit more work when threads go back to look at the bucket again.

-Generally, on first glance that's seemed to have helped, but on one algorithm, it was seeming to hurt.
+Generally, on first glance that's seemed to have helped, but on one algorithm, it was seeming to hurt, so I backed it out of that table, and never went back to it.
 I haven't given it enough attention yet, so different algorithms may or may not do this.